reorg/pg_repack/doc/pg_repack.rst

     ``pg_repack`` extension is not installed will be skipped.

 ``-t TABLE``, ``--table=TABLE``
-    Reorganize the specified table only.
+    Reorganize the specified table(s) only.
+Multiple tables may be reorganized by writing multiple `-t` switches.
 By default, all eligible tables in the target databases are reorganized.

 ``-o COLUMNS [,...]``, ``--order-by=COLUMNS [,...]``
     Perform an online CLUSTER ordered by the specified columns.